 11. Red Eye Smokehouse

 American-style BBQ meats are the name of the game at this Jalan Besar food hotspot.
-Everything’s smoked to perfection, so come hungry expecting to chow down on tender, juicy servings of beef ribs, pork belly, beef brisket, pork ribs, pulled pork and smoked chicken.
-Get the BBQ tray if you’re going communal, so you can nosh on sides like cornbread, dirty rice and coleslaw.
+Everything’s smoked to perfection, so come hungry expecting to chow down on tender, juicy servings of beef ribs, pork ribs, beef brisket, and beef belly.
+Get the BBQ tray if you’re going communal, so you can nosh on sides like cornbread, candied yam, and coleslaw.